cwi-dis/dutch-chi/index.md

 <a href="https://www.cwi.nl/about/contact/how-reach-cwi-public-transport" target="\_blank" >How to reach CWI by public transport </a> <br/>
 <a href="https://www.cwi.nl/about/contact/how-reach-cwi-car/default-page" target="\_blank" >How to reach CWI by car</a>

+The event will take place at the Congress Centre adjacent to the CWI main entrance.

 ## Organization